liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

 This blog is for people with basic knowledge of how Gaussian works, what's the basic structure of Gaussian files, and a basic understanding of quantum chemistry.

-Using (part of) this blog in commercial setting (or for any profitable action) is prohibited.
+Using (including part of) this blog in commercial setting (or for any profitable action) is prohibited.
 Otherwise feel free to use this material as long as you mention the source.

 I'm not related to Gaussian Inc. in any way.